Religion in Senegal: Christianity

-Other beliefs
+Traditional African religions

 Traditional African religions like the Serer religion (A ƭat Roog) are adhered to by devout worshippers of Roog – the supreme deity in Serer religion.
 The Serer ethnic group who adhere to the tenets of Serer religion (including those Senegalese who syncretize) honour the Serer pangool and have ancient rituals and festivals devoted to them.
 The religious affairs of Serer religion devotees are usually headed by the Saltigue (the Serer priestly class) which in ancient times was the preoccupation of the Serer lamanic class.
 Some of these religious festivals or ceremonies include the Ndut (rite of passage), Xooy (divination festival once a year in Fatick), and the Raan festival.
 Senegalese hold several ancient beliefs, such as small efforts of 'thanks' or demands, such as protection from water.
 They also place great importance on the Baobab tree, which is known as the "House of the Spirits."
 The baobab tree along with other sacred trees figure prominently in the Serer creation narrative.
 Among the Jola people, some religious festivals include the Samay, Kumpo and the Niasse.